-According to an account in book "Tales from the Script" (2010) by Peter Hanson and Paul Robert Herman, David S. Ward rewrote approximately 85% of the dialogue here, but received no screen credit, a predicament that spawned enough controversy to merit a front page article in the Los Angeles Times.
+According to an account in book "Tales from the Script" (2010) by Peter Hanson and Paul Robert Herman, David S. Ward re-wrote approximately eighty-five percent of the dialogue, but received no on-screen credit, a predicament that spawned enough controversy to merit a front page article in the Los Angeles Times.

-When Montero goes to the prison to seek out Zorro, several of the prisoners claim to be Zorro in a scene reminiscent of a similar scene in Spartacus (1960).
-Anthony Hopkins provided the voice of Crassus during the restoration of the earlier film.
+When Montero goes to the prison to seek out Zorro, several of the prisoners claim to be Zorro, in a scene reminiscent of a similar scene in Spartacus (1960).
+Sir Anthony Hopkins provided the voice of Crassus during the restoration of the earlier film.

 The trivia items below may give away important plot points.

-Joaquin Murieta, Antonio Banderas's character's brother, and Three-fingered Jack were real life bandits in Northern California at the time of the 1849 Gold Rush.
-Joaquin Murieta was a Mexican born in Sonora who moved to California to find his fortune.
+Joaquin Murrieta, Alejandro Murrieta's (Antonio Banderas') brother, and Three-fingered Jack were real-life bandits in Northern California at the time of the 1849 Gold Rush.
+Joaquin Murrieta was a Mexican, born in Sonora, who moved to California to find his fortune.
 But after being beaten and robbed by American gold miners, he swore that he would avenge his dishonor.
 He was the lead in a group of bandits in the California wilderness, killing anyone who stood in their way.
-His life was the stuff of legend, used by Mexicans as a source of patriotism and by Americans as reason enough to hang anyone who spoke Spanish.
-Three-fingered Jack was actually a Mexican by the name of Manuel Garcia, who was Murieta's side kick.
-Murieta was supposedly killed on July 18, 1853 by Captain Harry Love who preserved Murieta's head in a jar of alcohol, along with Three-fingered Jack's hand as proof that the bandit was dead.
+His life was the stuff of legend, used by Mexicans as a source of patriotism, and by Americans as reason enough to hang anyone who spoke Spanish.
+Three-fingered Jack was actually a Mexican by the name of Manuel Garcia, who was Murrieta's sidekick.
+Murrieta was supposedly killed on July 18, 1853 by Captain Harry Love, who preserved Murrieta's head in a jar of alcohol, along with Three-fingered Jack's hand, as proof that the bandit was dead.